 In the interview, when you have to talk about what you did, talk about how you decided to drive traffic to that page, and how to quantify success by counting retweets.
 You’ll sound smart.
 No one cares if you got paid to be smart once they notice how you sound smart.

 5. Understand yourself.

-Take the Myers Briggs test.
-Your score isn't going to change anymore.
+Take a personality test.
+Your score isn’t going to change anymore.
 So change your major to match your score.
 Because you are likely to discover that whatever your parents raised you to be — doctor, lawyer, artist — is not right for you.
-That's okay.
+That’s okay.
 Better you should find out now, when you can get a grip on who you are and what you can expect from yourself in the workforce.